itsbcit/docker-rakefile/README.md

 # docker-rakefile

-Rakefile and libraries for managing Docker images
+Rakefile and libraries for managing Docker image builds

 ## How to use